thoughtbot/factory_bot/GETTING_STARTED.md

 end

 factory :post do
+  # The alias allows us to write author instead of
+  # association :author, factory: :user
   author
-  # instead of
-  # association :author, factory: :user
   title { "How to read a book effectively" }
   body { "There are five steps involved." }
 end

 factory :comment do
+  # The alias allows us to write commenter instead of
+  # association :commenter, factory: :user
   commenter
-  # instead of
-  # association :commenter, factory: :user
   body { "Great article!" }
 end
 ```